Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

         You cannot import the keys from the desktop wallet to the ``concordium-client``.
         Hence, the desktop wallet does not support smart contract transactions.
-        If you need the multiSig wallet to manage a smart contract, you need to deploy a smart contract multiSig wallet (similar to how Ethereum uses multiSig wallets at work).
+        If you need the multiSig wallet to manage a smart contract, you need to deploy a smart contract multiSig wallet.

 .. dropdown::  What does `invoke` mean?